 Last Updated on

-Quicker, cheaper, and healthier than takeout: Garlic Ginger Green Beans are my favorite vegetable side dish when making restaurant-style Chinese food at home.
+Quicker, cheaper, and healthier than takeout: Chinese Garlic Green Beans are my favorite vegetable side dish when making restaurant-style Chinese food at home.

 I love cooking traditional takeout or dining out types of food at home.
 It's cheaper, lighter, and generally ... better.
-I can also address a common problem my husband have when eating out at Chinese restaurants in particular if I cook at home: vegetables.
+I can also address a common problem my husband has when eating out at Chinese restaurants: vegetables.

 I love many of the vegetables commonly found in Chinese restaurants across America, but when I moved to South Carolina I found that the restaurants here tend to stick to celery, bell peppers, and onions to supplement meat, and those really aren't my favorites.
 Particularly bell peppers.
 I HATE bell peppers.
 So I started looking for a good, easy side dish to make that would pack a ton of vegetables into a meal, but also have a punch of flavor to stand up to whatever kind of meat and sauce I could think up to serve.

 Cue the flavor-packed ( but not spicy ) Chinese Garlic Green Beans!
 They are dirt cheap, easy to cook, and don't require a special trip to the fun but admittedly sketchy local Chinese grocer that always bullies me about using my credit card instead of paying with cash.
 Sorry, guys, but the last thing I want to do is carry a large amount of cash into a grocery store that is pretty much under the highway, in a part of town most known for its beauty supply shops, payday loan stores, and chrome rim rentals.